pushmatrix/canvasify/README.md

 ## How it works

-### 1. The script loads a 3D model of a 24x30 canvas.
+### 1. The script loads a 3D model of a 18x24 canvas.

 The 3D model is in .obj format.
 It comes with textures for:

-base color: (the canvas material texture + wood)
+*base color*: (the canvas material texture + wood) .
-metalness: specifies where things are metallic, like the staples on the canvas
-roughness: how rough the model is in various parts.
-Ex: wood behaves differently than the canvas
-normal: provides extra details like makes it look like the staples have volume to them
+*metalness*: specifies where things are metallic, like the staples on the canvas *roughness*: how rough the model is in various parts.
+Ex: wood behaves differently than the canvas *normal*: provides extra details like makes it look like the staples have volume to them

 ### 2. It applies the artwork onto the texture of it.